adamnstone/ExpertNetworkMap-ANS/README.md

 The *Expert Network Map* allows users to navigate the massive web of interconnected students and highlights *Topics Experts* dating back to 2018.
 Each Fab Academy student is represented by a circle.
 Drag around different students to play with the data and gain insight into the interconnectedness of the Fab community.

-The larger a student's circle, the more times they have been referenced.
-Hover over a circle to see the student's name, and click on it to open their documentation website.
+The larger students' circles, the more times they have been referenced.
+Hover over circles to see students' names, and click on them to open their documentation website.
 Click the tabs on the left to filter by topic area; click different years on the bottom left circle to highlight students from that year; use the dropdown on the top right to highlight students from certain Fab Labs; and use the dial on the bottom right to set a minimum number of references that a student must have, changing the *Expertise Threshold*.

 ![Expert Network Map Website Hero Shot](./images/exnm-hero.png)